CFerndp/test-frontend-playtomic/README.md

 ### Notes about the 3rd task

 Due I did some modifications in the code of Matches view for the 2nd task, I had to create the PR manually.

+### Notes about the 4th task
+For this, I used a timeout and an effect.
+Honestly, I don't like so much that solution and I prefer to check the refresh token in case of error and refresh it if it is valid.

+I did not implement in that way because it will require to refactor a lot and I think is not the scope of this exercise.